DataIntellectTech/grafana-kdb-backend-datasource/README.md

 kdb stores its times in UTC format, it is advised to set the Dashboard to UTC as well.
 This can be done in Dashboard settings - Timezone

 ### Limitations
-ToDo
+Infinities and nulls in Grafana do not share same data type as in kdb+.
+An underlying string value representation is displayed rather than the null or infinity value held in kdb+.
+It is recommended Grafana send users handle null representations as per their data schema, data dictionary.

-#### Columns
+### Columns
 The columns must be of constant type - there cannot be mixed lists as columns, (excluding 'string' columns).

 #### Grouped Tables
 Grouped tables are handled as follows: each grouping is returned as a frame, the name of the frame is the string representation of the column names seperated by a semicolon.

 #### Nulls and Infinities
-The table below displays how nulls, infinities and zeros are handled for each data type:
+The table below displays how nulls, infinities and zeroes are handled for each data type:

 | Field  | Short  | Int         | Long                 | Chars       | Symbols     | Timestamps  | Times       | Datetimes   | Timespans   | Months      | Dates       | Minutes     | Seconds     |
 | ------ | ------ | ----------- | -------------------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |